pnts/methodandmatter/source/words-make-worlds/give-yourself-a-break.html.md

 On many days of the week, people are going to show up and not be okay.
 This isn’t a reflection on your leadership or capabilities.
 People are exhausted and scared and angry, which makes it hard to feel good about anything we do, even if our work is important and meaningful.

-Sometimes just acknowledging this can go a long way, can let a group of collective bodies exhale into the shared understanding that yes, this is hard and people are suffering and we can honor that with our attention, our witnessing and being witnessed.
+Sometimes just acknowledging this can go a long way, can let a group of bodies collectively exhale into the shared understanding that yes, this is hard and people are suffering and we can honor that with our attention, our witnessing, and willingness to be witnessed.

 ### Give Yourself a Break
 The second thing that I want to say, the original thing I was writing about before all these awful new year shenanigans, is the importance of giving yourself a break.